8art3k/pinterest-data-pipeline528/README.md

 ### Databricks SQL Integration:
 - I learned how to read data from an **S3** bucket into **Databricks** using **SQL** commands.

+### Databricks Table Modifications:
+- I learned that in Databricks, direct table modifications such as adding or removing columns are not possible.
+Instead, transformations are done by creating **temporary views** or **new tables** that reflect the changes or transformations needed for analysis.

+### Timestamp Format in Databricks:
+- In Databricks, the timestamp is represented in the ISO 8601 format, which includes the date and time with a `T` separator (e.g., `2021-04-01T00:56:57`).
+This format ensures consistent handling of timestamp data.